-- The PDS4 Data Dictionary (DDDB) is the fundamental reference for definitions of classes and attributes (see PDS4 terminology in section 2.1.1). - The PDS4 Information Model (IM) is the fundamental reference for PDS4 structure; its requirements can be validated automatically using eXtensible Markup Language (XML) schemas. - The PDS4 Standards Reference (SR) is a compilation of policies, rules, and other PDS4 constraints that are not given explicitly in the previous references.
+- The PDS4 Data Dictionary (DDDB) is the fundamental reference for definitions of classes and attributes. - The PDS4 Information Model (IM) is the fundamental reference for PDS4 structure; its requirements can be validated automatically using eXtensible Markup Language (XML) schemas. - The PDS4 Standards Reference(SR) is a compilation of policies, rules, and other PDS4 constraints that are not given explicitly in the previous references.

-PSA has defined archive-specific requirements (highlighted in red in parts the present document including the next chapter) that further constrain - but do not conflict with - the common PDS4 requirements.
+PSA has defined archive-specific requirements detailed in the following sectionds that further constrain - but do not conflict with - the common PDS4 requirements.
 These specific rules apply to all science data to be ingested and preserved in the Planetary Science Archive.
 Further constraints to the standards can be applied at mission level, and these are described in the relevant appendix for each mission.

-2.3.1 PDS4 schemas
+2.4.1 PDS4 schemas